LairdCP/BLE_Gateway_Firmware/docs/location.md

 hl cmd 10 AT+CFUN=1,1
 ```

 2. Using the **HL7800** shell, issue the following commands.
-This terminal's settings are also 115200 8-N-1.
+This terminal's settings are also 115200 8-N-1, but the flow control type is none.
 ```
 config -s locsrv.operation.locsrv_enable true config -s polte.config.enable true